nencydabhi14/KhataBook/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you have any feedback, please reach out to us at my email Id 📨 Emial ➞  nency.90.dabhi@gmail.com
+If you have any feedback, please reach out to us at my email Id 📨 Email ➞  nency.90.dabhi@gmail.com